A character (usually, but not always, a hero) gets a good bump on the head

 - Occurs in the short story "Time For a Hero" by Brian M. Thomsen, where a semi-amnesiac man returning to consciousness is told he's really the hero Meteor Man and the only hope for shutting down a terrorist plot at a nuclear plant, since his powers will let him ignore the radiation.
 Subverted in that the man isn't a superhuman at all; he's the subject of a psychological experiment to see if he'll put himself into a life-threatening situation and save the day just because he thinks he's invulnerable.

-- In Manning Cole's A Toast to Tomorrow British agent Tommy Hambledon got amnesia while undercover as a supposed German citizen and didn't recover his memory until fifteen years later, by which time he was a chief of police in the Nazi Party.
+- In Manning Cole's A Toast to Tomorrow British agent Tommy Hambledon got amnesia while undercover as a supposed German citizen and didn't recover his memory until fifteen years later, by which time he was a deputy chief of police in the Nazi Party.

 - In the Star Trek: The Original Series episode "The Paradise Syndrome", Kirk loses his memory and becomes a simple farmer, living on a planet with a bunch of displaced Native Americans.